tangyixu/AIchallenge/README.md

-##Pi515 AI Challenge
+# 🧠 Pi515 AI Challenge

-##Grinnell Team
+### 🚀 Grinnell Team
-##Author: Sheilla Muligande, Yixuan Tang, and Drilon Qerimi
+**Authors**: Sheilla Muligande, Yixuan Tang, and Drilon Qerimi

+---

+## 📌 Project Overview

+This repository contains the initial layout of our AI Challenge project for Pi515.
+We are currently working on connecting the application to a database.

+> ⚠️ **Note**: The database integration is still in progress.
-##This is an initial layout of the project.
-Connections to the database are yet being implemented.
-Please See another file for database.
+> Please refer to the corresponding database file for more details.

+---

+## 🛠️ Current Status

+- ✅ Project structure scaffolded
+- 🔧 Database integration in progress
+- 🧪 Ready for further feature implementation

+---